PHYL5612 Community and Workplace Audiology

 - Students are able to (1) explain effects of hearing loss caused by noise or disease on populations (urban/rural); (2) explain models and programs of identification and management; (3) explain aspects of the epidemiology of hearing loss and other audiological conditions, including middle ear issues and Indigenous health; (4) explain hearing conservation requirements, noise management, legislative requirements, national standards, workplace assessment and workers compensation; and (5) explain in detail audiological practice in neonatal hearing, otitis media in Indigenous populations, and noise management.

-- Typically this unit is assessed in the following ways: (1) continuous assessment; (2) an assignment; and (3) a theory examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment; (2) an assignment; and (3) a theory examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Helmy Mulders and Dr Helen Goulios

 - enrolment in the Master of Clinical Audiology (90540)

 the combined Doctor of Philosophy and Master of Clinical Audiology (00840);

 - PHYL5611 Advanced Clinical Audiology Part 2; PHYL5614 Audiology Research Project Part 2; PHYL5617 Advanced Hearing Aids and Rehabilitation Part 2

 - lectures/lab classes: equivalent to 4 hours a week, but delivered in an intensive 5-week course in June–August; plus self-paced assignments and Practical Classes

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.